All Episodes

 It just gets so tiresome.

-But that's what we're gonna do.
+But that's what we're going to do.

-Who is gonna vet these people?
+Who is going to vet these people?

-The same people that vetted Edward Snowden, the same people that vetted Aaron Alexis, the shooter in the Washington Navy Yard, the same people who vetted the Libyan rebels who later killed four Americans in Benghazi.
+The same people who vetted Hassan Nidal, the Fort Hood shooter, the same people that vetted the Senareb family in Boston, the same people that vetted Edward Snowden, the same people that vetted Aaron Alexis, the shooter in the Washington Navy Yard, the same people who vetted the Libyan rebels who later killed four Americans in Benghazi?

 Who's doing the vetting?